jghauser/papis.nvim/README.md

   -- the database.
   required_keys = { "papis_id", "ref" },
 },

--- Configuration of logging.
-log = {

-  -- What levels to log.
-Debug mode is more conveniently -- enabled in `enable_modules`. level = "info",
-},
 ```

 In order to use the cmp source, you need to add it to the sources loaded by cmp.